 | Analytics for startups | GA (3/5) | GA (4/5) | GA (5/5) |

-The comparison query is the standout.
-As of March 2026, when users ask AI engines to compare product analytics platforms, all five engines now recommend Amplitude first.
+By Wave 3, when users asked AI engines to compare product analytics platforms, all five engines recommended Amplitude first.
 That is unanimous, 5 out of 5 consensus.
-Google Analytics similarly achieved 5/5 consensus on both the "alternative to GA" query (where it benefits from the incumbent advantage pattern) and the "analytics for startups" query.
+Google Analytics achieved the same 5/5 unanimity on both the "alternative to GA" query (where it benefits from the incumbent advantage pattern) and the "analytics for startups" query.

 Only one analytics query remains contested: "best analytics tool for SaaS," where Amplitude leads at 3/5 but Mixpanel still holds two engines.
-Even there, the trend is toward consolidation, not fragmentation.
+Even there, the direction is toward consolidation.

 Project management is the mirror image.
 Not a single PM query produced consensus in Wave 2 or Wave 3.
 No brand achieved even 3 out of 5 agreement on any query in any wave.